Donate!

 Expensive Medical Issues

-If you have an animal that is suffering from a medical issue or an injury that you find yourself unable to afford, there are resources to help you so that are not faced with the decision of giving your animal up or premature euthanization.
+If your pet is facing a medical issue or an injury that you cannot afford, there are resources to help you so.
 Please contact the following organizations for assistance.
 If you are unable to secure assistance from these organizations, you may contact Homeward Trails.
-We will consider your request and promptly inform you if we are able to help.
-Please note that are funds are very limited and usually designated to adopted Homeward Trails pets.
-However, we will consider your request and do have creative suggestions for raising needed funds.

 Behavioral Issues